Junior Science and Humanities Symposium at Georgetown University

 - Images can become distorted when they are blown up on posters.
 Make sure to use high-resolution images and zoom in to check their appearance.

-If you are a student interested in attending but unsure of whether your school participates in the Greater Washington JSHS, please email email@example.com.
+If you are a student interested in attending but unsure of whether your school participates in the Washington DC JSHS, please email firstname.lastname@example.org.

 The Metro stations most convenient for the JSHS Regional Symposium are the Rossyln station and the Dupont Circle station at 20th & Q Streets, NW.
 Metrobus route G2 connects to the Metro subway at the Dupont Circle Metro station and stops at the Front Gates of Georgetown’s campus at 37th & O Streets NW.

 Additionally, Georgetown University offers free shuttle services for students, faculty, staff, and visitors traveling to and from the university campus and the Rosslyn and Dupont Circle Metro stations.
-More information on shuttle schedules and locations can be found here.
+Find more information on shuttle schedules and locations.

 Check out this map of campus before you arrive.
 Signs will point you in the right direction as well.